kenseehart/agi.green/README.md

 A high level python package controls all of the business logic, including a unified message model and asynchronous interaction with the chat ui.

 **Please note:** *This is in very early development (August 2003).
-The framework should be considered completely unstable for a few weeks, with no backward compatibility or versioning.*
+The framework should be considered completely unstable for a few weeks, with no backward compatibility or versioning.* By September, we should be stable enough to support derivative works, and there will be a Github Template to facilitate deploying `agi.green` as a git submodule.

 ## Components: